-Residents training in all programs.
+Residents and fellows training in all programs.

 Structure of each session:

-Action Learning Project (ALP): All participants will be required to complete an ALP that demonstrates application of the knowledge and/or skills acquired during the course.
-Examples include: development of a plan to disseminate leadership training to your program (academic half day, retreat); plan to approach an issue, problem or leadership position using the leadership skills acquired; development of a Chief Resident Leadership Skills package (local impact).
-ALPs will be presented in April 2020 at the Leadership Poster and Presentation Day.
+The capstone project for the certificate program is the ALP.
+All participants will be expected to engage in an ALP that demonstrates application of the knowledge and/or skills acquired during the course as related to medical leadership e.g. development of a plan to disseminate leadership training to their program (academic half day, retreat); plan to approach an issue (eg quality), problem (eg harassment) or leadership position (eg chief resident, mentor)using the leadership skills acquired.
+Two written interim reports and a mid way progress report presentation will be required over the course of the year; final reports on the ALPs will be featured at a scholarly venue at the end of the certificate programme.

 For the full Curriculum, including speakers, click here.